 - useful, engaging peer networking and excellent leadership opportunities

-- our Cushing-Gavin Awards that’s honored four exceptional professionals from our regional labor relations community each year since 1967.
+- our Cushing-Gavin Awards, which have honored four exceptional professionals from our regional labor relations community each year since 1967.

 The Guild values the collective bargaining process as an essential engine driving wage equality, economic and social justice in a vibrant democracy.
-Training, supporting, connecting and celebrating all the active participants in that process is at the heart of our mission and legacy.
-Join Us!
-Invest in YOU!
-Take a class or workshop!
-Check out our upcoming events and programs!
+Training, supporting, connecting, and celebrating all the active participants in that process is at the heart of our mission and legacy.

 As a membership organization, the Labor Guild is open to all who are interested in promoting just, compassionate, and productive workplaces.
-The Labor Guild supports effective, principled collective bargaining in the workplace.
+The Labor Guild supports effective, principled collective bargaining.

 We value management excellence and have witnessed the essential role and vital contributions of great managers and enlightened employers in the workplace.
 We admire and respect the invaluable role of committed labor leaders and activists in improving the lives, working conditions and economic security of their members and their communities.